-For the years ended September 30, 2016 and 2015, the Head Start/Early Head Start program accounted for approximately 63% and 75% and the Community Services Block Grant program accounted for approximately 26% and 21% of the revenues and support of the Organization, respectively.
-In addition, the Organization received, directly or indirectly,
+For the years ended September 30, 2018 and 2017, the Head Start/Early Head Start program accounted for approximately 74%, whereas, the Community Services Block Grant program accounted for approximately 23% and 22% of the revenues and support of the Organization, respectively.
+In addition, the Organization received, directly or indirectly, 96% of its operating revenues for the years ended September 30, 2018 and 2017, from the U.S. Department of Health and Human Services.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED SEPTEMBER 30, 2016 AND 2015
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED SEPTEMBER 30, 2018 AND 2017